 The name bubble and squeak dates back to the 18th century in print.

 They are a potato cake made from leftovers, usually leftovers from Sunday lunch, in that sense they are very similar to Irish Boxty.

-It is a quintessentially British dish that has strong regional differences much like toad in the hole.
+It is a quintessentially British dish that has strong regional differences much like a cottage pie.
 As a result, it is another one of those recipes that means so many things to different people.